amitfin/oref_alert/README.md

 ![Project Maintenance](https://img.shields.io/badge/maintainer-Amit%20Finkelstein-blue.svg?style=for-the-badge)

-***Hebrew video of the installation, configuration and usage can be found [here](https://youtu.be/q6QNV7vwkiM).
-A blog post with Russian instructions can be found [here](https://homeusmart.blogspot.com/2023/10/haidf.html).***

-The integration provides `binary_sensor.oref_alert` which turns on when an alert is reported by the [Israeli National Emergency Portal](https://www.oref.org.il//12481-he/Pakar.aspx) (Pikud Haoref).
-The sensor monitors the alerts in the user selected areas.
-An alert is considered active for a certain period of time as configured by the user (10 minutes by default).
+The integration is used to monitor the emergency messages coming from the [Israeli National Emergency Portal](https://www.oref.org.il//12481-he/Pakar.aspx) (Pikud Haoref).
+Its main usage is via the entity `event.oref_alert`.
+This entity receives the relevant messages based on HA's home location (coordinate).
+There are 3 types of events: `pre-alert`, `alert`, and `end`.
 The integration is installed and configured via the user interface.
 There is no YAML or templates involved.

+A demo video (in Hebrew) can be found [here](https://youtu.be/fajCOxFZFWc).

 ## Install